 The Office of Academic Records provides services to U. S. veterans, servicemembers, and their dependents in its capacity as Certifying Official.
 As a University that has been approved for Veteran training by the State Approving Agency in Florida, Ave Maria University is honored to assist those who have served and are serving our country.
 The Office of Academic Records is committed to aiding prospective and current veteran students in applying for and maintaining their VA Education Benefits.
-Please contact the office with any questions you may have.
+We are proud participants of the Yellow Ribbon Program.
+Please contact the office with any questions you may have at (239) 280-2565.

 The Post 9/11 Veterans Education Assistance Act of 2008